 - Inability to remember recent events that interfere with performing everyday activities

 - Moderate difficulty with day, time, and place orientation

 - Moderate difficulty responding to problems

 - Difficulty functioning in community situations i.e. work, shopping, volunteer activities, or in social groups

 - Abandonment of prior hobbies and interests that may now seem “complicated”, absence of completing normal household activities and chores

 Many communities have public transportation opportunities available.
-In the state of Colorado, Access-A-Ride is one of the most common transportation options along with other local city and county specific transportation.
+In the state of Colorado, Access-A-Ride is one of the most common transportation options along with other local city and county-specific transportation.
 For individuals living in assisted living communities, transportation is provided.
-Many in home care agencies also provide incidental transportation to medical appointments, for shopping and for errands.
+Many in-home care agencies also provide incidental transportation to medical appointments, shopping, and for errands.

 While giving up the car keys may be viewed as the “end of the road”, adults who choose to do so willingly are exhibiting wisdom and concern not only for their well-being but also for the well-being of others.